Global Design Challenge 2021

 Can I participate on more than one team?

 No, you can only participate on one team for the challenge.

-College and university students under the age of 35, including associate degree students, undergraduates, MBAs, MD candidates, JD candidates, other masters degree candidates, and PhD candidates, are eligible to pay at the student-rate.
+College and university students, including associate degree students, undergraduates, MBAs, MD candidates, JD candidates, other masters degree candidates, and PhD candidates, are eligible to pay at the student-rate.
 Students must be enrolled at the time of submission or have graduated within 6 months of the submission deadline.
 Any team consisting of a combination of students and professionals must pay the professional rate.
 However, faculty and mentors can work with student teams in advisory roles without jeopardizing a student team's submission fee.

 Will my team's intellectual property be protected?